dozjs/doz/README.md

 <br/><br/>
 </div>

-Tiny size: 10KB (gzip)
+Tiny size: 11KB (gzip)

 ## Why another framework?
 In the web there are many frameworks that do all the same things.
 But a lot of them are complex, we need to know a lot of directives and they make confusion for example with the context of "this", some introduce other syntaxes like JSX.
-All you need is HTML, CSS and Doz.
+Doz works with tagged template literals.

 **Doz uses ES6 proxy to observe changes.**